kristenwyc/Calculator-JS/README.md

-A simple calculator developed in Javascript
+A simple calculator developed in Javascript and HTML/CSS.